dreignier/playground-qZqn74B4/part12/statement.md

 // Code 2
 try {
-    var promise = request();
+    let promise = request();
     console.log(data);
 } catch (error) {
     console.error(error);
 }
 ```

 The difference is easy to understand when you express the code in a "pseudo synchronous code".
 You can use the promises `catch` like a normal `catch`.
 And everything is simple to understand.
+Keep in mind that a `then` callback can crash.
+It can throw an error (with an explicit throw and by trying to reach a property of a `null` variable).
+The `catch` method will also catch this crashes.
+Repeat to yourself: the promises `catch` method is like a normal `catch`.